balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ### Overview

-Lifecycle callbacks are functions that are automagically called before or after certain _model_ actions.
+Lifecycle callbacks are functions that are called before or after certain model methods.
 For example, you might use lifecycle callbacks to automatically compute the value of a `fullName` attribute before creating or updating a `User` record.

-Sails exposes a handful of lifecycle callbacks by default.
+Sails exposes a handful of lifecycle callbacks by default:

 ##### Lifecycle callbacks on `.create()`